Hiteshsaai/ML_StockPrediction_API/README.md

 - **Predicted Stock values** *(Based on Mentioned duration)*
 - **Exisiting Stock values**

-## Machine Learning Technique
+## Technique Used

-We have use ARIM (Auto regression Intergrated Moving Avreage) technique to predict the stock values with normalization.
+We have use ARIM (Auto regression Intergrated Moving Avreage) & Prophet model technique to predict the stock values with normalization.

 ## How to use?